Calculus of multilinear differential operators, operator $L_\infty$-algebras and ${\it IBL}_\infty$-algebras: Introduction

+is a differential operator of order $1$ in each variable, provided that an antisymmetric operation $[-,-]:A\otimes A\to A$ on a graded commutative associative algebra $A$ is a differential operator of order $1$ with respect to each of the arguments.
+An analogous property does not hold e.g.~for associative algebras.
+Given an operation $\star : A \ot A \to A$ which is a first-order differential operator in each variable with respect to the graded commutative associative structure on $A$, its associator $\rmAss(a,b,c)=(a\star b)\star c - a\star (b\star c)$ is, in general, a differential operator of order $2$ with respect to its arguments.
+The property of being tight comes in handy in our approach to deformation of the big bracket. }

 The paper is divided into two parts.
-In Section~\ref{DiffOpsSec} of {\bf Part~\ref{general}\/} we collect some basic facts concerning differential operators on commutative associative algebras.
-That section claims no originality whatsoever, but we pay a particular attention to the non-unital setting, keeping in mind the case of algebras of smooth functions with finite support on non-compact manifolds.
+In Section~\ref{DiffOpsSec} of {\bf Part~\ref{general}\/} we collect some basic facts concerning differential operators on 4{graded} commutative associative algebras.
+That section claims no originality whatsoever, but we pay particular attention to the non-unital setting, keeping in mind the case of algebras of smooth functions with finite support on non-compact manifolds.

 Section~\ref{Pristi nedeli je vyrocni schuze.} features a proposed operadic framework for working with multilinear differential operators, where the notion of a multifiltration of a $\bbk$-linear operad is introduced.
-Particular attention is paid to the case of $D$-multifiltrations that formalize the compositional properties of multilinear differential operators.
-As the main technical tool to construct $D$-multifiltrations we generalize the notion of a standard filtration of associative algebras to $\bbk$-linear operads.
-Explicit examples of standard multifiltrations are to be found in Section~\ref{4 dny s Jarkou na chalupe.}.
-Finally, in Section~\ref{OpAlgsSec}, operator and a formal operator algebras are introduced and the first examples are given.
+Particular attention is paid to the case of {\it D}-multifiltrations that formalize the compositional properties of multilinear differential operators.
+As the main technical tool for constructing {\it D}-multifiltrations we generalize the notion of the standard filtration of an associative algebra to $\bbk$-linear operads.
+Explicit examples of standard {\it D}-multifiltrations are to be found in Section~\ref{4 dny s Jarkou na chalupe.}.
+Finally, in Section~\ref{OpAlgsSec}, operator and formal operator algebras are introduced and the first examples are given.

-{\bf Part~\ref{Exam}} systematically treats examples of concrete multilinear differential operator algebraic structures.
-Sections~\ref{Po sesti dnech.} and~\ref{V Jicine jsem nebyl kvuli spatne predpovedi pocasi.} are devoted to operator $\LLL$-algebras and their particular examples -- $\IBL_\infty$-alge\-bras, commutative $\BV_\infty$-algebras, operator Lie algebras and Poisson algebras.
-In Section~\ref{Dnes ani na pivo nemam chut.} we formulate a couple of structure theorems for operator Lie algebras whose underlying algebra is free, having in mind the advent of the big and superbig bracket in Section~\ref{Pujdu si zabehat ale moc se mi nechce.}.
-The last section presents structures that do not fit exactly in the framework of this article, but which still deserve to be mentioned, since their structure operations are multilinear differential operators of specific orders.
-We cover in particular operator Leibniz algebras, double Poisson algebras, F-manifolds and Terilla's quantization of the completed polynomial algebra.
-We tried to keep the second part of the paper as independent of the operadic lingo as possible.